Finger Lakes Thoroughbred Adoption Program

 “Giving horses a second chance to be winners” is the noble credo that the Finger Lakes Thoroughbred Adoption Program lives by.

-FLTAP was founded in 2006 when Finger Lakes racetrack management and the local Horsemen’s Benevolent and Protective Association division decided something must be done to protect at-risk runners, most notably those headed down the claiming ladder.
-This award-winning retraining and adoption program has helped more than 400 horses find new homes.
+FLTAP was founded in 2006, when Finger Lakes racetrack management and the local Finger Lakes Horsemen’s Benevolent and Protective Association, Inc. decided something must be done to protect at-risk runners, most notably those headed down the claiming ladder.
+This award-winning retraining and adoption program has helped more than 700 horses find new homes.

-Local horsemen help fund the program by contributing $2 for every start a horse makes, an amount matched by the Finger Lakes Racing Association.
-FLTAP also hosts fundraising dinners, polo matches, benefit horse shows, golf tournaments, and holiday events, with money going directly to the program.
-Volunteers donate time, talent, and product in addition to cash.
+Local horsemen help fund the program by contributing $2.50 for every start a horse makes, an amount matched by the Finger Lakes Racing Association.
+FLTAP also hosts fundraising events such as the Ride for the Retirees, Chicken BBQ, Summer Flea Market, and holiday events, with money going directly to the program.
+Volunteers donate time, talent, and products in addition to cash.

 Horses entering FLTAP must be reasonably sound and have the potential for a second career, whether in the show ring or for pleasure riding.
-Successful adoptions have included I B a Babydoll (aka “Pepper,” jumper), Five Aces (“Ace,” trail riding), and City Mint (barrel racing).
-Most FLTAP horses ended their racing careers in lower-level claiming races at Finger Lakes.
+Successful adoptions have included French Cruller (aka “Donut,” eventer/jumper), Fifty Sense (jumper), Abbie’s Butterfly (aka “Fly,” trail riding), and Glare Ice (aka “Ice,” trail riding).
+Most FLTAP horses ended their racing careers in lower-level claiming races at Finger Lakes Race Track.

-Prospective adopters undergo an in-depth screening process, including an interview, to determine if they are able to provide a good home for an ex-racehorse.
+Prospective adopters undergo an in-depth screening process, including an interview, to determine if they can provide a good home for an ex-racehorse.
 When accepted, they are matched with horses appropriate for their skill level, experience, and goals.